 Your Final Report is essentially a thorough but concise writeup of your entire investigation, noting its successess, shortcomings and what you would suggest be pursued next.

-The Final Report is meant to be a standalone report, which means you'll be including your Analysis Plan's literature review (though it might have been improved/expanded upon given feedback).
-You may have changed your investigative methods from what you proposed in your analysis plan.
+The Final Report is meant to be a standalone document.
+You may have changed your investigative methods as you progressed through your analysis — that's expected and normal.
 The big thing to remember: everything a reader needs to know to understand the Report should be found in the report.

 Your Final Report should follow a professional journal format with: